semi-simple/backporch/README.md

 Jumpers:

-* JP1: Solder pad 1 and 2 together (keep the 2-3 connection open)
+* JP1: Solder pad 1 (arrow) and 2 together (keep the 2-3 connection open)
 * JP2: keep open for normal operation.
 If you never want to use the Mini DIN 8 as an output, or if you're having sync issues, short it.
-* JP3: Solder pad 2 and 3 together for an RGBS output with composite sync (CSYNC), or pad 1 and 2 instead for a RGBHV output with separate HSYNC and VSYNC.
+* JP3: Solder pad 2 and 3 together for an RGBS output with composite sync (CSYNC), or pad 1 (arrow) and 2 instead for a RGBHV output with separate HSYNC and VSYNC.

 ## Supported consoles